 Our neighbors eyed our breakfasts most mornings, and you know they were jealous ;) it was so satiating, and beyond delicious.
 I could eat that for breakfast every. single. day.

 And for me, the real star of the show was this Blueberry Almond Butter Grain-Free Granola.
-This is the one I grabbed most mornings, and snuck handfuls of as I made my bowl.
+I ate this granola most mornings and snuck handfuls of it to snack on as I made my bowl.
 It’s so rich and flavorful, bursting with cinnamon and a touch of maple sweetness, with those delicious chewy dried blueberries.
 Swoon!

 Because there’s no grains filling up this granola, it’s super filling – all of the ingredients are whole foods that will satiate your appetite for hours.
 For the base, I used a combination of almonds, walnuts, and coconut flakes.
 You can sub in some of your favorite nuts if you prefer – pecans would be amazing in here too!